Bill Cirone: Shop Smart for Back to School

-This is the time of year when many families begin to think about preparing for the new school year.
-Costs for new clothes and schools supplies can add up quickly.
-According to a recent survey, the average family spends about $603 for back-to-school supplies (per National Retail Federation survey in 2011).
+Though summer is in full swing, this is still the time of year when many families begin to think about preparing for the new school year.
+Costs for new clothes and school supplies can add up quickly.

+According to a National Retail Federation survey, the average family spends about $527 for back-to-school supplies.

-Strategic purchases can save money and also provide a chance to model for children how to use wise budget strategies all year through.
+Strategic purchases can save money and provide a chance to model for children how to use wise budget strategies all year.
 Now is a good time to start planning.

-First, involve children in making a list of what they already have and what they need.
-Help them prioritize the list in order of the items most required.
+First, it’s a good idea to involve children in making a list of what they already have and what they need.
+Help them prioritize the list in order of the items most needed.
 Then draw up a budget.

 Of course, using slightly worn hand-me-downs can save a lot of money.
 Garage or yard sales are great sources for a vintage lunchbox or a nearly new calculator.

-For some items, such as shoes, it is important to pay the difference for good quality.
+For some items, such as shoes, it’s important to pay the difference for good quality.
 Don’t look to the future for growing room.
 Buy shoes that are comfortable right away.
-It’s best to choose shoes with a stiff heel, flexible toe and rigid in the middle for support.
+It’s best to choose shoes with a stiff heel, flexible toe and rigid middle for support.

 If your children need a computer, consider shopping at an outlet store where you can purchase a refurbished model.
-That can save you 50 to 60 percent from the retail price.
-If you are considering other high-tech tools, know your school’s rules first.
+Doing so can save you 50 percent to 60 percent from the retail price.
+If you’re considering other high-tech tools, know your school’s rules first.
 Some cell phones, iPods and MP3 players are banned from schools.

 If you don’t need to buy supplies now, it’s best of all to wait.
 School supplies are often placed on clearance by mid-September.